 FIDO is the hub for all TCFP certificate holders and contains all of your personal information.
 If you have not created a new account with the updated FIDO system, this will be your first step.
 You will need your TCFP PIN to create your new account.
-If you do not remember your TCFP PIN, search your email for the original FIDO set up or contact the help desk for further information.
+If you do not remember your TCFP PIN, search your email for the original FIDO setup or contact the help desk for further information.

 When you contact the listed number (512-936-3838), you will be taken through two voice recordings that lead to a live operator.
-State that you wish to renew your certificate, provide you TCFP pin number (located in the top right of your FIDO dashboard), and provide any additional information.
+State that you wish to renew your certificate, provide your TCFP pin number (located in the top right of your FIDO dashboard), and provide any additional information.
 There will be no request for your CEs.
 You only need to provide proof of CE if audited.

-Following the phone call, an invoice will appear in FIDO and you will pay via credit or debit card like a standard online purchase.
+Following the phone call, an invoice will appear in FIDO, and you will pay via credit or debit card like a standard online purchase.
 Once paid, your certification is renewed with instant proof of certification.
 The entire process will take anywhere from ten to thirty minutes.

 What If My Certification Is Expired?

 You have one year to renew an expired certification.
 If your certification expired on 10/31/2017, you have until 10/31/2018 to renew.
-If you do not renew by the one year deadline, you must retest for your certification.
+If you do not renew by the one-year deadline, you must retest for your certification.